Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 references prevails the text below when different except for the notion of 9 adding a bitrate box.

-     1. The track will be a sparse track signalled by a null media header [=nmhd=] containing the timed text, images, captions corresponding to the recommendation of storing tracks in fragmented MPEG-4 [[!MPEGCMAF]], or a sthd for an ISOBMFF subtitle track (e.g. TTML)
+     1. The track SHUOLD be a sparse track signalled by a null media header [=nmhd=] containing the timed text, images, captions corresponding to the recommendation of storing tracks in fragmented MPEG-4 [[!MPEGCMAF]], or a sthd for an ISOBMFF subtitle track (e.g. TTML)
-     2. Based on this recommendation the trackhandler "hdlr" shall be set to "text" for WebVTT and "subt" for TTML following [[!MPEG4-30]]
+     2. Based on this recommendation the trackhandler "hdlr" SHALL be set to "text" for WebVTT and "subt" for TTML following [[!MPEG4-30]]
      3. In case TTML is used the track must use the XMLSampleEntry